scrabbletank/farhome-rules/rulesdoc.md

 Add a proficiency die for every level above the 1st.

-#### Treat Injury
-*2nd Level*
 ___
-- **Casting Time:** 1 minute
-- **Range:** Touch
-- **Duration:** instant

-Try to restore a targets body.
-You may attempt to remove as many lesser and greater wounds as you wish.
-Make a spellcasting roll, adding a bad die for every lesser wound and 2 terrible die for every greater wound.
-On a success the effects of these wounds are removed.

-Add a proficiency die for every level above the 2nd.

-#### Shield of Faith
-*2nd Level*
-___
-- **Casting Time:** 5 AP
-- **Range:** 3
-- **Duration:** concentration, 10 minutes

-Protect a creature with a holy aura.
-Target up to 5 creatures.
-Make a spellcasting roll, adding a terrible die for every creature targeted.
-On success, target creatures gain 1 defense die, or a superior defense die on crit.

-Add a proficiency die for every level above the 2nd.

-#### Enhance Ability
-*2nd Level*
-___
-- **Casting Time:** 5 AP
-- **Range:** 3
-- **Duration:** concentration, 1 hour

-Target up to 5 creatures.
-Make a spellcasting roll adding 1 terrible die, plus a terrible die for every creature targeted.
-On success the creatures gain +1 to a single attribute for the duration of the spell.
-They also gain +1 to their proficiency modifier in that attributes saving throw for every crit rolled.

-Add a proficiency die for every level above the 1st.

-#### Seed of Renewal
-*2nd level*
-___
-- **Casting Time:** 1 minute
-- **Range:** Touch
-- **Duration:** 10 minutes

-Putting a seed into the ground, sprout a rejuvenating bush, bearing fruit.
-You may add up to 5 uses of this bush, adding a bad die to the spellcasting roll for every use added.
-If used during a short or long rest the creature can spend a free healing surge.
-Users may also purge a single source of poison or disease, unless the effect comes from a spell cast at a higher level than _Seed of Renewal_.

-The bush can be used an additonal time for every level cast above 2nd.

 #### Consecrate Ground
 *2nd level*
-___
 - **Casting Time:** 10 AP
 - **Range:** Self
 - **Duration:** concentration, 10 minutes